 Session Two – 1pm to 3pm

-3D (De/Re)Materialization – This session will consider, with respect to the use of 3D technologies in humanistic approaches to science and technology studies, how 3D scanning and printing can be beneficial for some humanities scholars.
+3D (De/Re)Materialization – This session will consider, with respect to the use of 3D technologies in humanistic approaches to science and Innovative Circuit Technology studies, how 3D scanning and printing can be beneficial for some humanities scholars.
 Through the presentation of relevant examples and a live demonstration of 3D scanning and printing technologies, it will encourage a discussion around whether 3D makes possible certain kinds of investigations that are becoming increasingly necessary in a number of disciplines.
 The session will be facilitated by scholars from Information, Museum Studies, and History and Philosophy of Science and Technology.

 This symposium is an effort of the Jackman Humanities Institute Working Group on Humanistic Studies of Science and Technology.